Separation AnxietyFeb 22 • 2019

-It is normal for young children to sometimes feel worried or upset when faced with routine separations from their parents or other important caregivers causing them to cry, cling, or refuse to part.
+It is normal for young children to sometimes feel worried or upset when faced with routine separations from their parents or other important caregivers causing children to cry, cling, or refuse to part.

 Usually such separation anxiety fades as they grow up, begin school, and gain confidence.
 However, for some children their response to actual or anticipated separations is far more extreme than their peers, and/or continues well beyond the first 1-2 years of school.
-For these children it is likely that they may have separation anxiety disorder.
+These children’s difficulties may indicate the presence of separation anxiety disorder.

 - Approximately 4% of youth will suffer from separation anxiety disorder during any given school year.